|Duration||1 Year Full-time; 2 Years Part-time|

-This is a challenging course that involves a wide variety of possibilities for interdisciplinary study and for contact with community and other organisations dealing with women’s and gender issues.
+This MA course has been offered in UCC for over 20 years and is an inclusive course ideally suited to Irish, international and mature students.
+The Women's Studies MA involves a wide variety of possibilities for interdisciplinary study, and for contact with the community and other organisations dealing with women’s and gender issues.

 You will be provided with training in research skills and introduced to theoretical material that will enhance your personal research in Part II of the course, the dissertation.

-WS6002 Feminist Theory (10 credits)
+- WS6002 Feminist Theory (10 credits)

-WS6004 Dissertation (45 credits)
+- WS6004 Dissertation in Women's Studies (45 credits)

 On successful completion of this course, you should be able to:

 - formulate arguments that reflect a critical and comprehensive, interdisciplinary knowledge of feminist debates around social and cultural issues;

 - communicate those arguments effectively both orally and in writing;